-Ann has been a supporter of Waverley Care for several years, working on a variety of fundraising initiatives and singing at benefit concerts with Loud & Proud (Scotland’s LGBT Choir) before joining the board in March 2013.
-She served as Chair for two years from November 2014 to November 2016.
+Ann has been a supporter of Waverley Care for several years, working on a variety of fundraising initiatives and singing at benefit concerts with Loud & Proud (Scotland’s LGBT Choir).
+She joined our board in March 2013 and served as Chair for two years from November 2014 to November 2016.
+She continues to serve as a board member.

 In her professional career Ann was involved in the communications and IT industry over many years, at a senior level.
-Her career took an unexpected turn recently when she joined Heart of Midlothian football club as Head of Commercial Operations.
+Her career took an unexpected turn when she joined Heart of Midlothian Football Club as Head of Commercial Operations.
 She is part of the team involved in restoring the club’s fortunes on and off the pitch.

 We caught up with Ann to learn a little about who she is and her involvement in, and plans for, Waverley Care.